kyuknis/Web-Trapper-Service/README.md

-# Detailed NTPd Monitoring for Zabbix
+# Node Web Trapper Service

 Still in development.
-Technically functional, 84% complete.
 Should be considered beta quality until final release.